hsl127/CFCNet/README.md

 # CFCNet
-Supplementary File for the manuscript entitled: "Learning Dynamic Coupling of Neural Oscillations for Motor Imagery Classification"
+The supplementary file for the manuscript entitled: "Learning Dynamic Coupling of Neural Oscillations for Motor Imagery Classification"